March 25, 2021 | By: Julia Bowers, Sr. Product manager

 Note when and how you will track results.

 Set the date the campaign will end and final results will be tallied together with insights and recommendations for future ad campaigns.

-Amazon Advertising has a variety of resources to help you with media planning.
+Amazon Ads has a variety of resources to help you with media planning.
 Insights help you learn more about your audiences.
 Our tools help you get the most from those insights with the end goal of helping you know where to invest your marketing dollars.
-Following is more about how one advertiser used Amazon Advertising insights and tools to create and implement an effective media plan.
+Following is more about how one advertiser used Amazon Ads insights and tools to create and implement an effective media plan.

 Customer success story: Home care brand’s annual planning

 Using insights to inform the home care brand’s media strategy

 There were three key insights that helped shape one home care brand’s media plan for 2020.

 Branded searches helped the home care brand understand if customers were aware of their brand and had affinity for the brand when shopping certain categories.

 To understand this, it’s helpful to recap the difference between branded and non-branded searches.
 Non-branded searches refer to shopping queries that do not contain a company’s name or reflect brand familiarity.
 Branded searches refer to shopping queries that do contain a company’s name and reflect brand familiarity.
 Branded searches are used to highlight customers’ overall awareness for the brand when looking for particular items, such as home fragrance.